 - drizzle of honey

-- Remove from oven and spread the squash mixture on the flatbread.
-Top with prosciutto, shallots, crumbles of remaining goat cheese, and sage leaves.
+- Top with prosciutto, shallots, crumbles of remaining goat cheese, and sage leaves.
 Sprinkle with freshly grated parmesan.

-- Bake for 8-10 minutes.
-Finish with fresh cracked black pepper, additional parmesan, green onions and drizzle of honey.
-Slice and serve.
+- Finish with fresh cracked black pepper, additional parmesan, green onions and a drizzle of honey.
+Enjoy!